 Class 4 rating-rubber roofing shingles

-The most recent innovative alternative and technology on roofing sheet is probably the Class 4 rating-rubber roofing shingles.
-Roofing Insights observes that homeowners, contractors, sales representatives, and manufacturers seem to like rubber roofing shingles more than ceramic tiles, cedar shake, slates, metal shingles, asphalt or membrane roofing.
+The most recent innovative alternative and technology on the roofing sheet is probably the Class 4 rating-rubber roofing shingles.
+Roofing Insights observes that homeowners, contractors, sales representatives, and manufacturers seem to like rubber roofing shingles more than ceramic tiles, cedar shake, slates, metal shingles, asphalt, or membrane roofing.
 We pride ourselves on releasing more valuable information than most roofing directories.

 It is an eco-friendly material that has challenged conventional roofing technology with superior performance and durability, and it’s no roofing scam.
 It features resistance to pests, cracks, breaking, discoloration, moisture, and fire eruption while providing insulation and waterproofing options.

-Perhaps, the greatest benefit of rubber roofing shingles is it’s capacity to resist impact, fire eruption, harsh weather such as heat, hail, wind, and snow.
+Perhaps, the greatest benefit of rubber roofing shingles is their capacity to resist impact, fire eruption, and harsh weather such as heat, hail, wind, and snow.
 Besides, rubber roofing shingles are more affordable than most shingles out there just as the installation is faster and easier which reduces installation cost.
 Most manufacturers offer up to 50 years of warranty which is nice for DIY roofers.
 But there is an even better reason to invest in rubber shingles today.
 Homeowners can choose to repaint the rubber shingle with acrylic paint once every ten years to make it new again.
 If you aren’t able to purchase these outright, you should look into roof financing options.

 The Making of Class 4 Rubber Roofing Shingles

-Rubber roofing shingles are the produce of recycled rubber and plastic materials that are flexible, sustainable, and environmentally approved.
-It is not surprising that they are more energy efficient than other shingles on the market.
+Rubber roofing shingles are produced from recycled rubber and plastic materials that are flexible, sustainable, and environmentally approved.
+It is not surprising that they are more energy-efficient than other shingles on the market.
 It comes in sheets or rolls which make it favorable to installers.
-Though the manufacturers produce them from used tires and plastics, they design them in a variety of architectural ways to look exactly like slates, cedar shake, tiles or asphalt shingles.
+Though the manufacturers produce them from used tires and plastics, they design them in a variety of architectural ways to look exactly like slates, cedar shake, tiles, or asphalt shingles.
 Some companies use up to 75% or 80% of recycled tires and composite of sawdust or other materials to define the architectural look and durability.
 Manufacturers make them in a variety of thicknesses from 45mm to 90mm.
-The thickness depends on the size of the building, the pitch of the roofing, and location.
+The thickness depends on the size of the building, the pitch of the roofing, and its location.

 Best Class 4 Impact Resistance Rubber Roofing Shingle Companies

-Atlas Roofing Corporation is a famous company specializing in the manufacturing of rubber roofing shingles and other types of shingles and distributes worldwide.
-The company started with one facility, and has grown to a total of 19 facilities worldwide.
+Atlas Roofing Corporation is a famous company specializing in the manufacturing of rubber roofing shingles and other types of shingles.
+The company started with one facility and has grown to a total of 19 facilities worldwide.
 It is known for its innovations and new technologies that challenge existing methods and traditional roofing.
 Roofing Insights picks Atlas as one of the best rubber shingle companies on the market.
 Atlas also exceeds the laboratory test for impact resistance rubber shingles to become a Class 4 rated company.
-Insurance companies such as American family Insurance endorses it for a discount, credit, and warranty claim.
+Insurance companies such as American Family Insurance endorse it for a discount, credit, and warranty claim.

-Malarkey Roofing focuses on improving quality roofing sheets products for both homeowners and commercial grades.
-The company stands tall in the competitive market since its arrival on the rubber roofing shingles competitive market.
+Malarkey Roofing focuses on improving quality roofing sheet products for both homeowners and commercial grades.
+The company stands tall in the competitive market since its arrival in the rubber roofing shingles competitive market.
 It offers a full line of residential and advanced commercial rubber roofing shingles.
-Steep slope-roofing technology is a main focus of the company.
+Steep slope-roofing technology is the main focus of the company.
 It designs and redesigns shingles technology to look like traditional roofing such as slate or asphalt roofing.
 Roofing Insights recognizes Malarkey roofing products as one of the best in the industry.
-Malarkey Roofing Products excelled through the Underwriters Laboratories and FM approvals for impact resistant shingles.
+Malarkey Roofing Products excelled through the Underwriters Laboratories and FM approvals for impact-resistant shingles.
 Looking for the real deal, Malarkey is a name to behold in the rubber shingle market.

 A pilot in the composite roofing market, Enviroshake makes rubber roofing shingles with about 95% recycled materials and yet retains its physical appeal.
 Most companies do not use up to 95%.
 The recycled materials include plastics, tires, and cellulosic fiber materials.
 The company is environmentally friendly, focusing on the property of materials that sustain our environments, such as rubber roofing shingles that have UV protection, pest, mildew, wind, and hail resistance.
 The company offers 50 years warranty on its rubber shingles and has passed the rigorous (UL) 2218 and FM Approvals 4473.
 Roofing Insights votes Enviroshake as one of the best rubber shingles on the market.

 Euroshield is another product that qualifies for Class 4 impact resistance requirement rating.
 A smart choice for the roofing business, Euroshield recently upgraded its warranty for rubber roofing shingles to 100% coverage against up to two inches of hail damage.
-Roofing Insights sees this as an effective marketing strategy, raising the standard in the industry.
+Roofing Insights sees this as an effective roofing marketing strategy, raising the standard in the industry.
 If you are searching for reliable rubber shingles for repairs, new building projects, or total replacement of your roof, Euroshield is great a name in the industry.
 American Family insurance also endorsed it for discounts and credits.
 When looking to install these shingles, make sure you have the roofing tools to get the job done.